 Water Treatment

-An important technique involves chemical treatment.
-Chemicals such as chlorine and ozone are used in water to disinfect and viruses.
-This method is highly effective at ensuring that water is safe to drink.
+An important technique is the use of chemicals.
+Substances like chlorine or ozone are introduced into the water to eliminate harmful microorganisms and viruses.
+This method is very effective at ensuring safe drinking water.

 - ATP (Adenosine Triphosphate) Monitoring: This is the cornerstone.
 Unlike plate counts which can take days and only measure a fraction of viable bacteria, ATP testing gives me an immediate, quantitative measure of all living microorganisms—bacteria, algae, fungi—in seconds.
 I use it to establish a clean system baseline and detect any deviation from that baseline within minutes, not days.